artis3n/ansible-role-tailscale/README.md

 > [!IMPORTANT]
 > **This standalone role has been migrated into a collection (<https://github.com/artis3n/ansible-collection-tailscale>).**
 >
-> This role will continue to function but future development work will focus on the collection.
 > Please try out the collection and provide feedback on the new repo.
 >
 > `ansible-galaxy collection install artis3n.tailscale`